 Sportlike games that keep kids active are perfect for high-energy toddlers.
 But it isn’t always possible to get outside.
 Toddlers will have a blast shooting balls into the basketball hoop of the VTech Smart Shots sports center as they watch their score rack up on the display board.

 Likewise, a toddler-size indoor-outdoor playground helps them burn off energy while exercising their large muscle groups.
-The Simplay3 Young Explorers Adventure Climber features a slide and climbing towers with tiered platforms.
+The 6-in-1 indoor-outdoor toddler playset from Costzon comes with a ton of features for active play, including a slide, a swing, two basketball hoops, a soccer net, a ring toss, and climbing areas.

 Fine Motor Skills